-Byend-2023, it is estimated that some 1.6 million refugees and migrants from Venezuela will be residing in Peru, making it the second largest host country.
-198 More than one million live in Lima, the city with the highest number of Venezuelans living outside of their home country.
+Byend-2023, it is estimated that some 1.6 million refugees and migrants from Venezuela will be residing in Peru, making it the second largest host country.198 More than one million live in Lima, the city with the highest number of Venezuelans living outside of their home country.
 Since recovering from the COVID-19 pandemic, Peru has also been undergoing a socio-economic recovery process, characterized by high levels of inflation and political changes.
-Against this background, and despite the reopening of land borders in February 2022, refugees and migrants continued entering the country irregularly, largely unable to meet prevailing visa requirements.
-199
+Against this background, and despite the reopening of land borders in February 2022, refugees and migrants continued entering the country irregularly, largely unable to meet prevailing visa requirements.199

-Despite ongoing efforts undertaken by authorities to provide regularization opportunities, some 60 per cent of refugees and migrants from Venezuela in Peru do not have a valid regular stay permit.
-200 This undermines their access to rights and essential services and impedes a meaningful socio-economic integration and access to income generating livelihoods opportunities in their host communities
+Despite ongoing efforts undertaken by authorities to provide regularization opportunities, some 60 per cent of refugees and migrants from Venezuela in Peru do not have a valid regular stay permit.200 This undermines their access to rights and essential services and impedes a meaningful socio-economic integration and access to income generating livelihoods opportunities in their host communities

 Compounded by the above, refugees and migrants reported facing considerable challenges to access reliable information on available services and administrative procedures related to documentation, health, education, and employment, in addition to access to justice and national social protection systems.201 The latter particularly affects refugees and migrants in-transit and those recently arriving in the country, especially vulnerable refugees and migrants.
-Amidst these challenging conditions, refugees and migrants face an ever-challenging environment in Peru, marked by discrimination and xenophobia, stereotyping, populist discourses and legislative proposals that seek to restrict the human rights of refugees and migrants that undermine their integration.202

-The overarching strategy for refugees and migrants residing in Peru and for new arrivals focuses on improving their access to national protection systems, social protection schemes and essential services.
+Amidst these challenging conditions, refugees and migrants face an ever-challenging environment in Peru, marked by discrimination and xenophobia, stereotyping, populist discourses and legislative proposals that seek to restrict the human rights of refugees and migrants that undermine their integration.202 improving their access to national protection systems, social protection schemes and essential services.
 It encompasses a comprehensive response to identified needs including refugees' and migrant's ability to exercise human rights, including the right to work.